-[00:00:44] Good afternoon and welcome to our new series here on Discover a New You Through Recovery.
+Good afternoon and welcome to our podcast Discover a New You Through Recovery.
 Today we are gonna get real because we are talking about what addiction truly looks like from the inside and the stigma attached from the outside.
 I’m Noelle Carmen and with me today is the case manager for Discovery Point Retreat, Nicole Thomas.

-[00:01:52] So you serve as case manager and all facilities trainer for Discovery Point Retreat in Waxahachie, Ennis and Dallas.
+You serve as case manager and trainer for Discovery Point Retreat in Waxahachie, Ennis and Dallas.
 You have got a big, big job.
 You are the front line in admissions.
-And one of the reasons I’m so excited to talk to you, because what I want to address are the misconceptions as to what a life of addiction looks like and how it presents.
-So can you talk us through what is actually happening to an individual as they decide ‘yeah, I need help’ and to see them go from a place of darkness, a place of just being lost to maybe thinking there’s some hope on the other side, maybe thinking things could change, right?
+One of the reasons I’m so excited to talk to you is because I want to address the misconceptions as to what a life of addiction looks like and how it presents.
+So can you talk us through what is actually happening to an individual as they decide ‘yeah, I need help’ and to see them go from a place of darkness, a place of just being lost, to maybe thinking there’s some hope on the other side, maybe thinking things could change?

-[00:02:43] Yeah, that that’s actually a beautifully painful spot to witness.
+Yes, that that’s actually a beautifully painful spot to witness.
 It is a beautifully painful spot for them to be in.
-That’s at that tipping point where they’re going to allow that shatter to happen.
+That’s at the tipping point where they’re going to allow that shatter to happen.

-[00:02:58] Because when you’re at the point where you need help, you need guidance, you need structure and security, it shows up as– sometimes it shows it was resistance and sometimes it shows up his willingness, but the foundation is still the same.
+Because when you’re at the point where you need help, you need guidance, you need structure and security, it shows up as – sometimes it shows as resistance and sometimes it shows up as willingness, but the foundation is still the same.

-[00:03:15] Well I love what you’re saying because what’s occurring to me is how vulnerable it has to feel to kind of entrust now your life over to clinicians, to people who have actually been through it.
+Well, I love what you’re saying because what’s occurring to me is how vulnerable it has to feel to kind of entrust your life over to clinicians, to people who have actually been through it.

-[00:03:44] Right.
-You know, we can define that using drugs and, you know, drinking alcohol and abusing these substances—those are the answers, right?
+Right.
+You know, we can define that using drugs and drinking alcohol and abusing these substances—those are the answers, right?
 For addicts and alcoholics, those are the answers.
 The underlying issue is the disease.
 And the disease is an emotional and mental and spiritual malady.
-Right?
-And so you’re taking away the only solution they’ve found.
-And you’re now offering them a new solution, so it’s kind of compromisable to, like, if you find an animal in the woods and it’s got its leg leg in a trap.
+So you’re taking away the only solution they’ve found.
+You’re now offering them a new solution, so it’s kind of comparable to, like, if you find an animal in the woods and it’s got its leg leg in a trap.

-[00:04:58] Very much so.
-We have our facilities placed out in rural areas.
-Our goal is to kind of eliminate that hustle and bustle and the outside noise, right, and our facilities are homes.
+Very much so.
+Our facilities are located in rural, peaceful areas.
+Our goal is to kind of eliminate that hustle and bustle and the outside noise, and our facilities are homes.
 They’re not hospitals.
 We do have 24/7 medical staff.
 We do have 24/7 behavioral tech staff.
 So we have those attributes, but everybody knows everybody’s name and we come and we talk to you and you’ve got a fireplace in your living room and a swimming pool in your backyard and a fishing pond in the front.
-And this long gravel road and wraparound porches, where you get to sit and watch sunsets.
+And this long gravel drive and wraparound porches, where you get to sit and watch sunsets.
 We have gardens where you can go, you know, heal yourself with nature.
-We have trials that you can walk and we have staff that truly, like, this is our life.
+We have trails that you can walk and we have staff that truly care – this is our life.
 You know, we’re there more than we’re at our own home.
-And so this is our family, too.
-And we want to make sure that they understand their loved and wanted.
+So this is our family, too.
+And we want to make sure that clients understand that they’re loved and wanted.

-[00:06:00] And even now, as our listeners hear these things, can you begin to help our audience understand really what to look for, how to really see that help is warranted?
+Even now, as our listeners hear these things, can you begin to help our audience understand really what to look for, how to really see that help is warranted?
 That it is time to act, that it is time to finally call and make the change that is actually going to save their life.
-I want to reiterate the phone number again, (855) 916-3289.
+I want to reiterate the phone number again, 855-306-8054.
 Help us recognize what that looks like.

-[00:06:28] You know, there’s that saying, ‘if you want what you never had, you have to do what you’ve never done.’
+You know, there’s that saying, ‘if you want what you never had, you have to do what you’ve never done.’
 Right?
-So when you’re at that point– and every addict and alcoholic knows their point– you sit with it alone in the dark quite often before we ever tell anybody else.
-And so when you’re sitting there and you, literally, your best thinking has got you exactly where you’re at, then it’s time to act and it’s time to reach out.
+So when you’re at that point – and every addict and alcoholic knows their point – you sit with it alone in the dark quite often before we ever tell anybody else.
+And when you’re sitting there, literally, and your best thinking has got you exactly where you’re at, then it’s time to act and it’s time to reach out.
 There is zero shame.
 Zero shame.

 If nothing else, it takes a warrior spirit to step into a foreign land and stake out a path that you’ve never seen before.
 See outside your comfort zone is bright.